 In the 1970's Robbert Abbott made some major improvements to Eleusis, including the option for a player to become a prophet and try to predict whether each play would be called legal or illegal.
 This version 'The New Eleusis' was published in the Scientific American in October 1977.
-Robert Abbott's booklet about Eleusis could formerly be ordered from his web site, which was unfortunately down when last checked - here is an archive copy.
+Robert Abbott's booklet about Eleusis can be ordered from his web site but may currently be out of print.
 The booklet gives a fascinating account of the development of the game, as well as rules and advice on play.

 Here is a link to David Matuszek's page, with a summary of the rules of Eleusis.

 Dave Moser has set up an Eleusis registry where people wishing to play the game can leave their contact deatils, and find details of other players in their area.